Children around the world

 Wearing a blue huipil, this little girl is assisting her mother, washing clothes, Santa Catarina Palomo, Lago Atitlan.
 (Photo copyright © by Kaj Halberg)

-Antigua, the former capital of Guatemala, is a gorgeous old Spanish colonial town, with cobbled streets, pastel-colored houses, arches across the streets, and a huge number of spectacular churches.
+Antigua, former capital of Guatemala, is a gorgeous old Spanish colonial town, with cobbled streets, pastel-colored houses, arches across the streets, and a huge number of spectacular churches.
 The pictures below were all taken in this city.

 “Grandfather, something is wrong with my bicycle!”
 (Photo copyright © by Kaj Halberg)